-Kinàmàgawin: Aboriginal Issues in the Classroom is a documentary film that examines the difficulties experienced when discussing Aboriginal issues in post-secondary classrooms at Carleton University.
-Twenty-one Aboriginal and non-Aboriginal students, instructors, faculty, and staff across various disciplines reflect upon their most memorable classroom moments when Indigenous issues were discussed.
+Kinàmàgawin: Aboriginal Issues in the Classroom is a documentary film that examines the difficulties experienced when discussing Indigenous related issues in post-secondary classrooms at Carleton University.
+Twenty-one Indigenous and non-Indigenous students, instructors, faculty, and professional services staff across various disciplines reflect upon their most memorable classroom moments when Indigenous issues were discussed.
 Oftentimes, those discussions became uncomfortable and upsetting, resulting in a classroom climate that was alienating.

 On this webpage, you will also find: